apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ### **Job online**

 After the job development is completed, the job comes online.
-In this step, Apache StreamPark has done a lot of work, as follows:
+In this step, Apache StreamPark™ has done a lot of work, as follows:

 - Prepare environment
 - Dependency download in job